 Dogs will take their chances with almost any type of food but there is one food that is almost irresistable to them: chicken and, if they get the chance, they will easily eat the whole bird.

-If your dog happens to eat an entire rotisserie chicken, there are a few things you should do.
+Find out what to do if your dog eats a whole rotisserie chicken, there are a few things you should know about.

 Can a dog eat an entire chicken safely?